Boeing 707: Operational history

 Pan Am inaugurated 707 service with a christening at National Airport on October 17, 1958, attended by President Eisenhower, followed by a transatlantic flight for VIPs (personal guests of founder Juan Trippe) from Baltimore's Friendship International Airport to Paris.
-The aircraft's first commercial flight was from Idlewild Airport, New York, to Le Bourget, Paris, on October 26, 1958, with a fuel stop in Gander, Newfoundland.
-In December, National Airlines operated the first US domestic jet airline flights between New York/Idlewild and Miami, using 707s leased from Pan Am.
+The aircraft's first commercial passenger flight was from Idlewild Airport, New York, to Le Bourget, Paris, on October 26, 1958, with a fuel stop in Gander, Newfoundland.
+In December National Airlines made the first US domestic jet airline flights between New York/Idlewild and Miami, using 707s leased from Pan Am.

 Pan Am introduced the 707-120 on October 26, 1958.

-In February 1956, rival global giant Trans World Airlines' then-President Howard Hughes ordered eight new Boeing 707-120, dubbing the new jet service StarStream, launching its first jet service, between New York-Idlewild International Airport and San Francisco International Airport, on January 25, 1959.
+In February 1956, rival global giant Trans World Airlines' then-President Howard Hughes ordered eight Boeing 707-120, launching its first jet service, between New York-Idlewild International Airport and San Francisco International Airport in March 1959.

 American Airlines was the first domestic airline to fly its own jets, on January 25, 1959.
 TWA started domestic 707-131 flights in March and Continental Airlines started 707-124 flights in June; airlines that had ordered only the DC-8, such as United, Delta, and Eastern, were left without jets until September and lost market share on transcontinental flights.
 Qantas was the first non-US airline to use the 707s, starting in 1959.

 The 707 quickly became the most popular jetliner of its time.
 Its success led to rapid developments in airport terminals, runways, airline catering, baggage handling, reservations systems, and other air transport infrastructure.
 The advent of the 707 also led to the upgrading of air traffic control systems to prevent interference with military jet operations.